Expository Preaching vs Topical Preaching: What’s the Difference? Skip to content

 Written By Grace Theological Seminary

 Pastors tackle this question every week when deciding what to preach and how.
 The two main methods used by pastors today are topical preaching and expository preaching.
 Each has value in building up the church body, and should be considered when planning a sermon series.
-Let’s take a look at each type of preaching to determine what purposes they each serve and how to know which type to use.

 Topical Preaching

 Topical preaching is pulling verses and passages from the whole of Scripture that help to explain a certain topic.
 Pastors who use this type of preaching want to aid their congregation in pausing and thinking about a topic that affects their lives and relationships with God.
-Topics can cover a wide breadth of information, or be more specific, depending on how long the sermon series is.
+Topics can cover a wide breadth of information or be more specific, depending on how long the sermon series is.
 This is a great option for conferences, seminars, or small groups that have a focused goal.

-While it might not seem likely, this type of preaching can be exegetical.
+While it might not seem likely, topical preaching can be exegetical.
 To ensure this, pastors should look at the surrounding context of the verses that align with their topic.
 They should be diligent to present the whole picture of what was happening in the lives of the original readers and the author’s intentions in writing.
 Finally, they should seek to provide several passages together when covering one aspect of the chosen topic.
 These measures help protect ministry leaders from plucking single verses from Scripture to support their agenda.

 Expository Preaching